Self-Organizing Dual-Buffer Adaptive Clustering Experience Replay (SODACER) for Safe Reinforcement Learning in Optimal Control: Safe Optimal Control Problem

 The safe optimal control policy \( u^*(t) \) is derived by solving the above constrained optimization problem, balancing the objectives of minimizing the cost functional \( J \) while satisfying the CBF-based safety constraint.
 By integrating CBFs into the optimization, the resulting policy inherently ensures safety, enabling the system to achieve performance goals without violating the state constraints.
+In the proposed framework, the reinforcement learning policy generates a nominal control input based on the observed system state.
+This nominal action is then passed through a CBF-based safety filter, which solves a constrained optimization problem to minimally modify the action when necessary, ensuring that the CBF condition is satisfied.
+As a result, all executed control inputs preserve the forward invariance of the safe set, while the learning agent remains focused on optimizing performance objectives.